xwying/Baxter_cppKDL/README.md

 + Xiaowen Ying [@xwying](https://github.com/xwying)
 + Yubo Fan [@ybfan94](https://github.com/ybfan94)

-This is our first ROS project.
-If you would like to give us some comments or have any question, we can be reached by sslf[at]foxmail[dot]com or ybfan910[at]163[dot]com.
 # Acknowledgement
 We would like to express our great gratitude to Dr.Sina Parastegari for helping us come up with ideas and giving us a lot of valuable suggestions.